SS Prinz Adalbert: Prinz-class cargo liners

 Between 1901 and 1903, HAPAG had seven new cargo liners built, each named after a prince of the House of Hohenzollern.
 Two were twin-screw ships, built by Bremer Vulkan Schiffbau & Machinenfabrik in Bremen-Vegesack.
-Prinz Adalbert was launched in 21 August 1902 and completed on 12 January 1903.
-Her sister ship was launched on 15 December 1902 and completed in 14 June 1903.
+Prinz Adalbert was launched on 21 August 1902 and completed on 12 January 1903.
+Her sister ship was launched on 15 December 1902 and completed on 14 June 1903.